 “In an organization like Cummins, we’re interested if you can understand the total rewards of our Company.
 That includes work life balance, career development and lots of on-the-job training.
 Many strategic training initiatives are paid for by the Company that is outside of your compensation.”

 “If the recruiter brings up compensation, it is appropriate to discuss.
 If they do not, wait and see where the interview goes.
 Compensation includes tuition reimbursement, Six Sigma training, investment benefits and lots of other options that go beyond money.
-You’ll also get professional reviews every three months that have an impact on your compensation as you’re promoted over time.”
+You’ll also get professional reviews twice a year that have an impact on your compensation as you’re promoted over time.”

 “Our entry level job offer salaries are fixed based on your college degree.
 Make sure you understand the Company’s career mobility options that can also grow your compensation.
 If you do a good job here and are willing to relocate, growing your salary can happen quicker than you may think.”